On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: Applications and Numerical Results

-As emphasized above, we anticipate the benefit of $\mathcal{P}_k$ to be more obvious when $A_0, S_1$ may be well approximated in a computationally cheap way, in comparison to $S_2$, as any inexactness in these approximations is approximated twice within $\mathcal{P}_k$ but only once within $\mathcal{P}_D$.
-Indeed we observe this feature for problem \eqref{PDECO_system}: in Table \ref{Table3} we present iteration numbers using both preconditioners for a fixed $\alpha=10^{-2}$, while varying the number of Chebyshev semi-iterations used to approximate $M_h$, to test the effect of deliberately taking a worse approximation of $A_0, S_1$.
-We find that $\mathcal{P}_D$ converges in roughly the same number of iterations as $\mathcal{P}_k$ when only one iteration of Chebyshev semi-iteration is applied to $M_h$; this is equivalent to a scaled diagonal approximation of $M_h$, which is mesh-robust \cite{WathenEigs} but relatively inaccurate.
-When two or more Chebyshev semi-iterations are applied to $M_h$, {\scshape Minres} converges in both fewer iterations and lower CPU time when accelerated by $\mathcal{P}_k$ than by $\mathcal{P}_D$.
+As emphasized above, we anticipate the benefit of $\mathcal{P}_k$ to be more obvious when $A_0$, $S_1$ may be well approximated in a computationally cheap way, in comparison to $S_2$, as any inexactness in these approximations is approximated twice within $\mathcal{P}_k$ but only once within $\mathcal{P}_{D,k}$.
+Indeed we observe this feature for problem \eqref{PDECO_system}: in Table \ref{Table3} we present iteration numbers using both preconditioners for a fixed $\alpha=10^{-2}$, while varying the number of Chebyshev semi-iterations used to approximate $M_h$, to test the effect of deliberately taking a worse approximation of $A_0$, $S_1$.
+We find that $\mathcal{P}_{D,k}$ converges in roughly the same number of iterations as $\mathcal{P}_k$ when only one iteration of Chebyshev semi-iteration is applied to $M_h$; this is equivalent to a scaled diagonal approximation of $M_h$, which is mesh-robust \cite{WathenEigs} but relatively inaccurate.
+When two or more Chebyshev semi-iterations are applied to $M_h$, {\scshape Minres} converges in both fewer iterations and lower CPU time when accelerated by $\mathcal{P}_k$ than by $\mathcal{P}_{D,k}$.
+We highlight that the case of taking a large number of Chebyshev semi-iterations resembles the setting of Theorem \ref{thm:ApproxSk}, in the sense that the blocks $A_0$, $S_1$ may be approximated to arbitrary accuracy, but this cannot be done for the final Schur complement $S_2$ in a computationally cheap way.